What is workforce diversity?

 If the topic hasn’t come up before, hold a special meeting about workforce diversity to explain your company’s stance on policies and communication.
 Let your employees know how to report issues related to diversity and use inclusive language to help them feel comfortable at work.
 Think about implementing an anonymous and confidential suggestion box for people who may be more honest if they don’t have to speak with someone in person.

 4. Create opportunities for people to connect

 Send a poll to your employees to learn more about their preferences and how they like to spend their free time.
-Based on their answers, think about ways to improve their relationships through inclusive team building activities.
-Make sure to schedule activities that are not exclusionary of any group of employees (e.g., age, physical abilities).
-For example, kayaking or playing paintball may not be an accessible activity for everyone on your team, but activities like egg-drop challenges and trivia games usually are.
+Based on their answers, think about ways to improve their relationships through inclusive team-building activities.
+Make sure to schedule activities that aren’t exclusionary of any group of employees, e.g. due to age or physical abilities.
+For example, kayaking or playing paintball may not be an accessible activity for everyone on your team, while activities like egg-drop challenges and trivia games are.

 5. Invest in your employees

 Many companies sponsor mentorship programs or continuing education for employees who want to develop their work skills.
-This provides everyone with the opportunity to advance within the company, if they desire, regardless of their race, age, sex, or other factors.
+This can provide everyone with opportunities to advance within the company, if they desire, regardless of their race, age, gender or other factors.
 Provide information about other employee resources for diverse groups to show that you value their unique characteristics and the contributions they make to your company.

 6. Promote benefits that attract diverse candidates

 Companies that offer more benefits and greater work flexibility often appeal to a wider range of applicants.
 For instance, many working parents or traveling students prefer to work remotely or have flexible schedules.
 If your company offers this option, you’ll likely receive applications from a more diverse group of people because you’ve accommodated their needs.